Image processing: PixInsight scripts from theAstroShed

 https://raw.githubusercontent.com/jamiesmith/pixinsight-repo/main/

-theAstroShed
+entry for theAstroShed

 the sample process